brianboyko/boyko-mott-macdermott-technical-test/README.md

 Since the state includes a matrix, an immutability library was needed so that React would re-render when changes were made to the deep properties of the matrix.
 (Normally, changing a deep property of an object or array does not cause a re-render, as React only listens for when the main value changes.
 In the case of objects, arrays, and other pass-by-reference properties, that's actually the pointer -- yes, JS doesn't *have* pointers, but it does *use* pointers.)

-* React-Bootstrap (UI Library)
+* Chakra (UI Library)

 As no visual guides were given for the look and feel, adopting a pre-designed UI library seemed like a good choice, rather than re-inventing the wheel.
 Or the button.
-React-Bootstrap was chosen because it was familiar and easy to use.
+Chakra was chosen for it's small library size and simplicity.

+Since Chakra uses emotion as a dependency, emotion was chosen for styling rather than styled-components.

 * React Icons